ssmi8/The-Running-Club/README.md

 - Logout
     - The user can logout from the Menu and their accounts page.
     - When the user wants to logout a pop-up modal is triggered for confirmation.
-    - The logout modal asks the user if they confirm to logout.

     ENTER LOGOUT PAGE